formed-solutions/javascript-conventions/README.md

     }
   }
   ```
-- Always return `this` for methods that don't directly return a value for method chaining.
+- Always return `this` for methods that implicity return.
+  > Why?
+Will allow for method chaining.

   ```javascript
   // Bad example
   class Shape {